-The following Management's Discussion and Analysis ("MD&A") of the results of operations and financial condition should be read in conjunction with the condensed consolidated interim financial statements as at March 31, 2024 and for the nine months then ended and the audited consolidated financial statements as at June 30, 2023 and for the year then ended, and related notes attached thereto, of Lithium One Metals Inc. (the "Company").
-The condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), on a going concern basis.
+The following Management's Discussion and Analysis ("MD&A") of the results of operations and financial condition should be read in conjunction with the audited consolidated financial statements as at June 30, 2024 and for the year then ended, and related notes attached thereto, of Lithium One Metals Inc. (the "Company").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), on a going concern basis.
 Except as otherwise disclosed, all dollar figures included therein and in the following MD&A are quoted in Canadian dollars, which is the functional currency of the Company.